edggge/docs-site/docs/smart-chain/guides/concepts/consensus.md

 ## Abstract
 We target to design the consensus engine of BSC(Binance Smart Chain) to achieve the following goals:

 1. With quite a few blocks to confirm(should be less than Ethereum), better no fork in most cases.
 2. Blocking time should be faster than Ethereum, i.e. 5 seconds or less.
 3. No inflation, the block reward is transactiongas fees.
 4. As much as compatible as Ethereum.
 5. With governance as powerful as cosmos.

-Geth implements two kinds of consensus engine: ethash(based on PoW) and clique(base on PoA).
+[Geth](https://github.com/ethereum/go-ethereum/wiki/geth) implements two kinds of consensus engine: ethash(based on PoW) and [clique](https://ethereum-magicians.org/t/eip-225-clique-proof-of-authority-consensus-protocol/1853)(base on PoA).
 Ethash is obviously not a good option for BSC because of lacking hash power on BSC.
 Clique has smaller blocking time and is invulnerable to 51% attack while doing as little to the core data structure as possible to preserve existing Ethereum client compatibility,  it seems to be a good choice except for its lack of powerful staking and governance capability on-chainon chain.
 On the other hand, the Binance chain is built on Cosmos which does have a perfect staking and governance mechanism.
 Naturally, we try to propose a consensus engine that:
 Binance chain does the staking and governance parts for BSC.
 ValidatorSet change of BSC is updated through interchain communication.
 Consensus engine of BSC keeps as simple as clique.

-Speaking of popular implementations of PoA consensus, it turns out that Bor follows athe similar design as ours.
-However, Bor still hashave some deficiencies, the critical one is that its security and reliability depends on running a trustful and stable Heimdall node.
+Speaking of popular implementations of PoA consensus, it turns out that Bor follows athe similar design as PoSA.
+However, Bor still have some deficiencies, the critical one is that its security and reliability depends on running a trustful and stable Heimdall node.
 We will try to borrow a few parts from Bor and   propose a new consensus engine to achieve all these goals.

 ## Consensus Protocol

-The framework of consensus engine is quite similar to clique .
+The framework of consensus engine is quite similar to [clique](https://ethereum-magicians.org/t/eip-225-clique-proof-of-authority-consensus-protocol/1853).
 This doc will focus more on the difference and ignore the common details.
 The key features are:

 1. Validators set changes at the (epoch+N/2) blocks.
 (N is the size of validatorset before epoch block).
 Considering the security of light client, we delay N/2 block to let validatorSet change take place.
    The key interfaces of an engine are: `VerifyHeader`, `VerifySeal`, `FinalizeAndAssemble`, `Prepare` and `Seal`.

 ### How to Produce a new block

 #### Step 1: Prepare
 A validator node prepares the block header of next block.
 * Load snapshot from cache or database,
-		* If (height % epoch)==0, should fetch ValidatorSet from BSCValidatorSet contract.
+		* If (height % epoch)==0, should fetch ValidatorSet from `BSCValidatorSet` [contract](https://explorer.binance.org/smart-testnet/address/0x0000000000000000000000000000000000001000/transactions).
 *  Every epoch block, will store validators set message in `extraData` field of block header to facilitate the implement of light client.
 * The coinbase is the address of the validator